Team Retreats:The How And Why of Effective Offsites

 Why Your Team Needs to Get Out of the Office

-Team building activities are the first thing that comes to mind to improve performance.
+Team retreats are the first thing that comes to mind to improve performance.
 But, before embarking on one, you need to be clear and honest about the problem you are trying to solve and what's the expected outcome.

 When designed correctly, an executive retreat can transform your team.
 Retreats are perfect to uncover tensions and have the team solve them collectively.
 We help organizations when they need to recover their momentum, reflect to adjust their strategy, ideate new solutions or stop their bleeding.

-Before planning your retreat, identify the key problem you are trying to solve.
-The more focused a team offsite, the more effective it turns.
+Before planning your team retreat, identify the key problem you are trying to solve.
+The more focused a team offsite, the more effective it becomes.

 1. Stress: High workloads, unrealistic deadlines, unclear priorities, and lack of support both at a manager or peer level cause burnout.
 A team retreat helps release the pressure.